If you or your children “wander off task” and are disorganized, this could be helpful.

 Eat good stuff.

-Is it any coincidence that as we increase our levels of chemical stressors (food additives, dyes, medications, chemicals, vaccines, etc) our society as a whole has a MASSIVE increase in neurological conditions like ADD/ADHD, dementia, depression, anxiety, and many more?
+It’s no coincidence that as our societies increase exposure to higher levels of chemical stressors (food additives, dyes, medications, chemicals, household cleaners, body care products) there has been a MASSIVE increase in diagnosis of neurological conditions like ADD/ADHD, dementia, depression, anxiety, and many more.

 You may not have control over factors like the air pollution in your region, or the amount of trace heavy metals in your city water supply, but you CAN control what you stick in your mouth to chew up, which is destined to literally become the new cells that continuously grow to make up your body.